11 – 15 inches

 12 – 15 years

 An easy-to-train and eager-to-please pooch, the Bossie Poo is well suited for both suburban homes and city living.
-Available in a wide array of colors, this dog is well-mannered and can be hypoallergenic, depending upon what parent breed coat he inherits.
+Available in a wide array of colors, this dog is well-mannered and can be allergy-friendly for humans, depending upon what parent breed coat they inherit.

 Let’s explore this amazing designer dog to see if the Bossi Poo is right for you and your household.